jithinprasadtj/AWS_CLOUD/README.md

-this repo contain project i have done in aws
+This repo contain project i have done in aws.